vikingeducation/project_danebook/README.md

 This site shows the faces of Danes and puts them in a book-like format.

--a Ruby on Rails RESTful web app
+* Ruby on Rails RESTful web app

--MVC architecture
+* MVC architecture

--PostgreSQL backend
+* PostgreSQL backend

--Photo storage on Amazon S3
+* Photo storage on Amazon S3

 It is a project for [Viking Code School](http://vikingcodeschool.com)